silverjuke/silverjuke/docs/skinning.md

                 <input>, <box>, <div>,
                 <tooltips>, <color>, <if>, <include>, <script>

-With this  tag  you  can  let  the  tags between <if>..</if> appear only under certain circumstances.
+With this tag you can let tags appear only under certain circumstances.

 Attributes: